Round Green: Education

 Richmond Hill Primary is a special school on Sunridge Avenue.
 The school has a second site in Wigmore.

 There are no secondary schools in Round Green; most of the area is within the catchment areas of either Stopsley High School or Queen Elizabeth School.

 Religious sites

 Churches

-St. Anne's Church, on the corner of Crawley Green Road and Hart Lane, and St. Christopher's Church, on the corner of Stockinstone Road and Felix Avenue, share equal standing within the Parish of St. Anne's in the Diocese of St Albans.
+St. Anne's Church, on the corner of Crawley Green Road and Hart Lane, and St. Christopher's Church, on the corner of Stockingstone Road and Felix Avenue, share equal standing within the Parish of St. Anne's in the Diocese of St Albans.
 The Grade II listed, brick-built St. Christopher's Church, is by Albert Richardson.
 Building commenced in 1936–7 but the chancel and vestries were not added until 1959.
 St. Anne's is also home to the Romanian Orthodox church for the area.

 Former sites

 A Methodist chapel, built in 1865, stood on the junction of Ramridge Road and Hitchin Road opposite the Jolly Topers public house.
 The building was used as a parish hall from 1911 but has since been demolished and the site is now a car park.
 The Methodists relocated to a new chapel on Turners Road South in 1911.
 In 1959, a more modern chapel building was erected in front of and connected to the chapel, which became a Sunday school.
 The church closed in 1997 and the 1959 chapel building was demolished shortly after.
 The 1911 structure still stands and has been used as a children's nursery since at least 2010.